 The hospital pharmacy installation has an essential role for the hospital because the pharmacy installation is the place for all pharmaceutical work activities used to meet the needs of services in the hospital.
-Management of Pharmaceutical Supplies and Medical Consumables is one of the pharmaceutical service activities, starting from planning, requesting, receiving, storing, distributing, controlling, recording and reporting as well as monitoring and evaluation (Sitepu et al., 2022).
 The services in pharmaceutical installations must be distinct from the hospital health care system because pharmacy services are also oriented towards patient care, providing quality medicines, and carrying out clinical pharmacy services for all levels of society.
 That means that pharmaceutical installations manage and distribute drugs in hospitals, which are also known as revenue centers for hospitals.
-Therefore, the quality of service in pharmaceutical installations is an essential issue for every hospital (Citraningtyas et al., 2022; Nina, 2020).
+Therefore, the quality of service in pharmaceutical installations is an essential issue for every hospital (Citraningtyas et al., 2022; Nina & Hakim, 2020).

 One indicator of the quality of pharmaceutical services in hospitals is the waiting time for patient prescription services.
-Long drug waiting times can have an impact on patient satisfaction and can cause patient fatigue (Amirudin, 2021).
-Based on the Decree of the Minister of Health of the Republic of Indonesia number 129/Menkes/SK/II/2008 concerning the Minimum Hospital Service Standards that minimum service standards for waiting time for prescription services stipulated by the Decree of the Minister of Health are grouped into two, namely waiting time for non-concoction drug services $\leq$ 30 minutes and mixed drugs $\leq$ 60 minutes.
+Long drug waiting times can have an impact on patient satisfaction and can cause patient fatigue (Amirudin & Koesnadi, 2021).
+Minimum service standards for waiting time for prescription services stipulated by the Decree of the Minister of Health are grouped into two, namely waiting time for non-concoction drug services 30 minutes and mixed drugs 60 minutes (Keputusan Menteri Kesehatan Republik Indonesia Nomor 129/Menkes/SK/II/2008 Tentang Standar Pelayanan Minimal Rumah Sakit., 2008).
 Patient prescription services in pharmaceutical installations must be carried out as optimally as possible, considering that hospital revenue from the pharmacy can be increased through prescriptions served, where <90% of services in the hospital use pharmaceutical supplies and 50% of hospital revenue comes from pharmaceutical supplies (Misi et al., 2020).

-Based on Technical Guidelines for Pharmaceutical Service Standards at Hospitals (2019) the management of the patient prescription service process at the hospital pharmacy installation consists of receiving prescriptions, reviewing prescriptions, checking availability, preparing drugs, reviewing drugs, and hand over the drugs.
+The management of the patient prescription service process at the hospital pharmacy installation consists of receiving prescriptions, reviewing prescriptions, checking availability, preparing drugs, reviewing drugs, and hand over the drugs (Petunjuk Teknis Standar Pelayanan Kefarmasian Di Rumah Sakit, 2019).
 Prescription services are not only related to how to provide fast prescription services to patients according to standards but also how to ensure that the drugs given to patients are appropriate and safe to use.
-According to the World Health Organization, from the findings of 10 facts related to patient safety in developing countries, 1 in 10 patients who take treatment in hospitals have the potential to experience medical errors and adverse drug errors (WHO, 2017).
-Medication errors are defined as events that lead to inappropriate drug use that can be prevented (Dalmolin et al., 2013).
+According to the World Health Organization (WHO), from the findings of 10 facts related to patient safety in developing countries, 1 in 10 patients who take treatment in hospitals have the potential to experience medical errors and adverse drug errors.
+(World Health Organization, 2017).
+Medication errors are defined as events that lead to inappropriate drug use that can be prevented (Dalmolin, Rotta, & Goldim, 2013).

-The beginning of medication errors stems from an inappropriate prescription service process starting from drug selection errors and inappropriate dosages, frequencies, strengths, dosage forms, routes of administration, and inadequate drug use procedures (Anzan et al., 2021).
-The occurrence of medication errors can occur at any stage when an action that should be anticipated is not carried out due to a lack of knowledge, poor performance of officers, and psychological deviations (Eisa-Zaei et al., 2018).
+The beginning of medication errors stems from an inappropriate prescription service process starting from drug selection errors and inappropriate dosages, frequencies, strengths, dosage forms, routes of administration, and inadequate drug use procedures.
+(Anzan, Alwhaibi, Almetwazi, & Alhawassi, 2021).
+The occurrence of medication errors can occur at any stage when an action that should be anticipated is not carried out due to a lack of knowledge, poor performance of officers, and psychological deviations (Eisa-Zaei, Rani Hiremath, & Prasad, 2018).
 Quoting Dwiprahasto's research results in Handayani's 2018 study, it was found that 11% of medication errors were found in the process of administering drugs to patients, either in the form of dosage errors or drugs being handed over to patients (Handayani, 2018).
 Medication errors can have implications for lawsuits and end up in court, considering the most dangerous impact that can be caused is the loss of the patient's life.
-The fact is that medication errors are pretty common but are underreported because the reporting system could be more optimal (Anggraini, 2016; Tampubolon, 2018).
-Patient medication errors are most often found in outpatient pharmacy services (Hestiarini et al., 2017).
+The fact is that medication errors are pretty common but are underreported because the reporting system could be more optimal (Anggraini & Fatimah, 2016; Tampubolon, 2018).
+Patient medication errors are most often found in outpatient pharmacy services (Hestiarini, Amalia, & Margayani, 2017).